mpaluchowski/michal.paluchowski.com/content/posts/pair-programming-pearls-and-perils/index.md

 The blessing is also the primary curse, because **in a pair, you can't hide**.
 Sometimes you need your time alone.
 Some personal space, perhaps to idly do some busywork, relieve your brain, or to process a particular problem in solitude and silence.
 That applies especially if you're an introvert and continuous communication drains your energy.

 Your partner may have a **different pace of working**.
 Perhaps they'll take more, or fewer, breaks, setting a rhythm of work that will not be to your comfort.
-May like to crunch quickly through sections of code that you prefer to contemplate longer.
-There's a related issue of **differences in temper**, where I personally like to think through solutions and understand available options before I touch the keyboard, while I worked with people who are more "trigger happy" and prefer to try things out and see where it brings them.
+They may like to crunch quickly through sections of code that you prefer to contemplate longer.
+There's a related issue of **differences in temper**, where I personally like to think through solutions and understand available options before I touch the keyboard, I worked with people who are more "trigger happy" and prefer to try things out and see where it brings them.

 Both of you **need to synchronize your schedules**.
 If you're starting work at 8:30 and your partner at 10:00, then what do you do until they arrive?
 What will *they* do when you leave early?

-Finally, there's the same problem as when walking with someone who knows the way while you do not.
-Many people will not be able to learn to navigate on their own when following someone's lead.
-If you're new to the system and pairing with someone who's already familiar with it, there's a good change you'll **take more time to find your way around** than if you were walking working on your own.
+Finally, there's the same problem as when walking with someone who knows their way while you don't.
+Many people will be unable to learn to navigate on their own from following someone's lead.
+If you're new to the system and pairing with someone who's already familiar with it, there's a good chance you'll **need more time to find your way around** than if you were working on your own.

 ---

-Sometimes and some of the time, would be my answer to whether programmers should work in pairs.
+"Sometimes" and "some of the time", would be my answer to whether programmers should work in pairs.
 Certainly not mandatory, neither by policy nor peer pressure.
-And make it conscious: see which parts work for you and which ones annoy you.
+And make it conscious: see which parts work for you, and which ones annoy you.

-Notice with whom you're doing your best work---it'll *not* be everybody.
-One can always make the argument that working with someone you consider "difficult" puts you out of your comfort zone and teaches you new things, but I find you can learn just as much, without the added tension, by working with people you're more comfortable with.
+Notice with whom you're doing your best work---it *won't* be everybody.
+One can always make the argument that working with someone you consider "difficult" puts you out of your comfort zone and teaches you new things, but I find you can learn just as much, without the added tension, by working with people you're in tune with.

 By all means, try it out if you haven't yet.
 [Don't ask your boss for permission][mb-dont-need-permission], just do it.
-You'll be happy you did, because pair programming *does* produce better code in the end, makes you a better cratfsperson, and you'll know it when you experience it.
+You'll be happy you did, because pair programming *does* produce better code in the end, makes you a better craftsperson, and it takes doing to believe it.

 [amazon-powers-of-two]: https://www.amazon.com/Powers-Two-Relationships-Drive-Creativity-ebook/dp/B00E9FYT0O/